 U.S. Virgin Islands

-This US territory feels a bit like you’re stepping into the 51st state at times, with lots of the same restaurants and shops that you’d see in America, but with the added bonus of beautiful white beaches and reefs.
+This US territory feels a bit like you’re stepping into the 51st state at times, with lots of the same restaurants such as the grand cayman restaurants as well as a caribbean restaurant and shops that you’d see in America, but with the added bonus of beautiful white beaches and reefs.

 I hope you enjoyed this guide to choosing a Caribbean island for your holiday!
 Have you been to any of these places?
 Let me know in the comments below.